riggerthegeek/steeplejack/README.md

 too.
 In the most part, these will be the same across all your projects.
 So, make write these as plugins and use them across multiple projects.

-## Why makes the Twelve Factor App so great?
+## What makes the Twelve Factor App so great?

 Pick any of the following reasons: